amisha26/Trend/README.md

-# Currenty in development mode
+# Currently in development mode